apache/lucene-solr/solr/README.txt

   bin/solr start

-This will launch a Solr server in the background of your shell, bound to port 8983.
-After starting Solr, you can create a new core for indexing your data by doing:
+This will launch a standalone Solr server in the background of your shell, listening on port 8983.

-  bin/solr create_core -n <name>

-This will create a core that uses a data-driven schema which tries to guess the correct field type when you add documents to the index.
-To see all available options for creating a new core, execute:

-  bin/solr create_core -help

 Alternatively, you can launch Solr in "cloud" mode, which allows you to scale out using sharding and replication.
 To launch Solr in cloud mode, do:

   bin/solr start -cloud

-After starting Solr in cloud mode, you can create a new collection for indexing your data by doing:

-  bin/solr create_collection -n <name>

 To see all available options for starting Solr, please do:

   bin/solr start -help

+After starting Solr, create either a core or collection depending on whether Solr is running in standalone (core) or SolrCloud mode (collection) by doing:

+  bin/solr create -n <name>

+This will create a collection that uses a data-driven schema which tries to guess the correct field type when you add documents to the index.
+To see all available options for creating a new collection, execute:

+  bin/solr create -help

 After starting Solr, direct your Web browser to the Solr Admin Console at: